Helping Our Clients Seek The Compensation They Deserve

 Suffering an injury in an accident can be devastating.
 Not only must you deal with recovery for weeks or months, but the at-fault party or their insurance company may also be reluctant to offer you your entitled compensation.
 If the liable parties are not held responsible for their negligent actions, you may end up having to pay for the expenses and property damage yourself, which can be difficult to do while supporting a family and missing time from work to heal.
-That is why you must hire an experienced lawyer to fight for you.
+That is why you must hire an experienced personal injury lawyer to fight for you.

-At Best and Brock, PLLC, we are ready to protect your rights and best interests throughout the legal process and ensure the at-fault party is held liable for their actions.
+At Best and Brock, PLLC, our personal injury lawyers are ready to protect your rights and best interests throughout the legal process and ensure the at-fault party is held liable for their actions.
 Our Chattanooga personal injury attorneys can investigate the accident, obtain supporting evidence, negotiate a settlement with the insurer, and/or maximize your entitled award in court.
-Our legal team has handled cases in both state and federal courts throughout Tennessee for car accidents, truck accidents, and nursing home abuse, so you can trust that our firm knows what it takes to get the best possible outcome in your case.
+Our legal team has handled cases in both state and federal courts throughout Tennessee for car accidents, truck accidents, and nursing home abuse, so you can trust that our law firm knows what it takes to get the best possible outcome in your injury case.

 Tennessee Personal Injury Laws